 International students transferring from universities in the United States must present the following items:

-- A completed and signed application for admission;
+- A completed online application for admission;

 - The nonrefundable international application fee;

 - Uploaded copies of official transcripts from each college or university attended in the United States, plus an official copy of the undergraduate transcript translated into English.
 If the transcript does not indicate the award of a bachelor’s degree or its U.S. equivalent degree, an uploaded official copy of the degree statement or diploma are required.
 Please see the last two paragraphs under the heading Transcripts;

 - Uploaded copies of official, acceptable scores from either the TOEFL, IELTS or PTE Academic.
 A waiver will be considered if the applicant has attended a U.S. university in the United States as a full-time student in academic courses for a minimum of one year, or the bachelor’s degree was awarded from a U.S. university within two years of the proposed semester of admission at Wichita State University; and